This is my latest article in a series on owning your professional learning.

 - Use the time to dream.
 I used to spend a part of the summer jotting down ideas for lessons and projects.
 There were times when I would think, “I should be resting instead of doing this.”
 Over time, I realized that this was my playground and my sandbox (minus the cats, of course) where I could play around with ideas and push the boundaries in what I wanted to do with students.
 It never felt like work to me because I wasn’t analyzing standards or constructing objectives.
 However, these ideas often became the basis for our projects in the classroom.

 - Pursue your own professional learning.
 Although it’s totally fine to spend your summer on a true vacation, it’s also fine to spend part of your summer in your own professional development.
 As a classroom teacher, I used to focus on one idea, one book, or one conference I wanted to go to in order to refine my craft.
 This personal professional development might involve conferences or Ed Camps.
 You might do a book club or do online professional development.
-In my current job as a professor, I’ve watched teachers spend part of their summers with the Oregon Writing Project, engaging in the types of writer’s workshops that they will eventually use with their students.

 - Find an escape.
 There are countless times when teachers spend a Friday night grading instead of going to a barbecue or missing out on a lunch meeting with friends because they are scarfing it down in 22 minutes.
 The summer can be an opportunity to find an escape.
 I remember taking the kids to the park and watching Pixar movies, only to feel guilty about this time off.
 It was only when my wife reminded me of all the parent-teacher conferences, IEP meetings, and times I had been coaching late-night track meets that I realized that I had actually earned this time.